MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Methodology

 \paragraph{Distillation Loss.} The primary objective enforces direct alignment between translated student features $f'_{A,i}$ and their corresponding teacher vector $u'_i$.
 We define the distillation loss as the average of $\ell_1$ and $\ell_2$ distances, as in \cite{barbato2024crossarchitectureauxiliaryfeaturespace}:

 This formulation captures both robustness to outliers (via the $\ell_1$ term) and fine-grained magnitude alignment (via the $\ell_2$ term), promoting stable and discriminative alignment.

-\paragraph{Embedding Loss.} Beyond individual alignment, we encourage the student to preserve the global geometry of the teacher’s embedding space.
+\paragraph{Embedding Loss.} Beyond individual alignment, we encourage the student to preserve the global geometry of the teacher's embedding space.
 To this end, we define a relational embedding loss based on pairwise Euclidean distances between all student and teacher features.

-Given the translated student features $\{f'_{A,i}\}_i$ and the corresponding teacher targets $\{u'_i\}_i$, we compute two pairwise distance matrices $D_{f\!f}$ and $D_{uu}$.
-We convert them into normalized distributions using temperature-scaled softmax:
+Given the translated student features $\{f'_{A,i}\}_i$ and the corresponding teacher targets $\{u'_i\}_i$, \ec[]{we compute pairwise distance matrices $D_{f\!f}, D_{uu}$ using normalized Euclidean distances.
+We remove self-distances by discarding diagonal entries and convert into probability distributions using softmax}:

-where $\tau$ is a hyperparameter controlling distribution sharpness.
 The embedding loss is then defined as the cross-entropy between the two distributions:

 This term ensures that the student preserves not only semantic content but also the relative structure of the embedding space, reflecting inter-class and intra-class relationships encoded by the teacher.